chazz-codes/blog-doinNumbers/README.md

 ## Details
 ### Blog Feed
 The latest posts are grabbed from a GraphCMS database.
 They are sorted in the query based upon the most recently updated post.
+Webhooks push new database entries to the site automatically.
 Posts are rendered through use of .map on the JSON object returned from my query.
 ```
   <div className="graphCMSPosts">